brian32768/ArcpyApplication/README.md

 # ArcpyApplication

-This is a Visual Studio template for ESRI arcpy python scripts.
+These are Visual Studio templates for ESRI arcpy python scripts and toolboxes.

-I am using Visual Studio 2017.
+I am using ArcGIS 10.6 and Visual Studio 2017.
 Maybe it works on older versions.
 (Why would you want to use an older version?)

-To use it, you can just download the pre-built zip file or you can fork the project and make your own version.
+To use the templates, you can just download the pre-built zip files or you can fork the project and make your own version.

 ## To build templates